AI Sound Separation

 Timeless collaboration between Glenn Gould and Kanji Ishimaru (1961)

-In 2020, the original master tape from 1961 was remixed with the voice of Kanji Ishimaru, a famous Japanese musical actor and singer, replacing the original narrator.
+In 2020, the original master tape from 1961 was incorporated with the voice of Kanji Ishimaru, a famous Japanese musical actor and singer, replacing the original narrator.
 This has produced a high-quality Japanese version of the original masterpiece recording.

 Interested in collaborating with AI Sound Separation team?